Zemni Illustration

-I am a visual artist based in Cambridge, UK.
+I am a photographer, artist and writer based in Cambridge, UK.

 Image-making is my way of living, experiencing life and discovering new ways of looking at the world around me.
 Some of my work is political.
 Some emotionally dark.
 Other more ‘human’ work aims to help myself and others laugh and ‘look on the bright side of life’.